+In this section, we compare the performance of our SFPCA method \eqref{eqn:sfpca} with several competitors including the two-way FPCA (TWFPCA) method of \citet{Huang:2009}, the sparse SVD method (SSVD) of \citet{Lee:2010}, the penalized matrix decomposition (PMD) of \citet{Witten:2009}, and the sparse generalized PCA (SGPCA) of \citet{Allen:2014}.
+We simulate data according to the low-rank model $\bX = \sum_{k=1}^K d_k \bu_k \bv_k^T + \bE$ where $E_{ij} \buildrel\textsc{iid}\over\sim \mathcal{N}(0, 1)$.
+We fix $K = 3$ and $p = 200$ and sample the left singular vectors uniformly $\bv$ from the space of orthogonal matrices.
+The signal in the right singular vectors $\bv$, each of which have a combination of sparsity and smoothness, takes the form of a sinusoidal pulse.
+The scale-factors $d_i$, which control the signal-to-noise ratio, vary with the sample size as $d_1 = n / 4, d_2 = n / 5, d_3 = n / 6$.

+The SGPCA generalizing operators were constructed using the method suggested by \citet{Allen:2011} with kernel $e^{-d_{ij}^2/\sigma}$ for Chebychev distances between time points $i, j$.
+The smoothing matrices $\Omega_{\bu}, \Omega_{\bv}$ were fixed as squared second difference matrices.
+The sparse methods were implemented using an unweighted $\ell_1$-penalty.
+Tuning parameters for each method were selected using the authors' recommended approach.
+For SFPCA, the greedy BIC method described above was used.

+Our qualitiative results are shown in Figure \ref{fig:simulationI}, where we see that SFPCA clearly outperforms the competing methods.
+The non-sparse standard SVD and TWFPCA are not able to successfully localize the sinusoidal pulses in time, while the non-smooth PMD and SGPCA are not able to recover the smooth sinusoidal structure.

-In Table~\ref{tab_simI}, results on signal recovery and feature selection are presented.
-The true positive rate (TP) and false positive rate (FP) are reported for recovering the support of $\vvec$ as well as two measures of smoothness, the relative angle and relative squared error.
+Quantitative results are presented in Table \ref{tab:simulationI}, where we report the true positive rate (TP) and false positive rate (FP) for recovering the support of $\bv$, as well as two measures of smoothness, the relative angle and the relative squared error.